Studying at Herts

 Your timetable is just the starting point for your learning and development at Herts.

 When you arrive, one of the first things you’ll want to do is connect to our free Wi-Fi on campus.
 You can connect using eduroam or UHWifi.

-Herts Mobile is a free dedicated app just for Herts students, staff and visitors which will help you stay connected to the university.
-Through the app, you can access local bus times, your timetable, a map of the university, find available computers and much more.
+You can also download Herts Mobile which is a free app created for Herts students, staff and visitors which will help you stay connected to the University.
+Through the app, you can access local bus times, your timetable, campus maps, find available computers, teaching rooms and much more!

 Help with studying